WarpConduit Computing

 17. Done!
 You can now navigate to your public-facing BookStack URL and login using the default admin details, admin@admin.com with a password of password.
 For security reasons, change these details immediately after logging in for the first time.

-Filed Under: Web Design & Development Tagged With: bookstack, cpanel, laravel, php, wiki
+Filed Under: Web Development Tagged With: bookstack, cpanel, laravel, php, wiki

 Comments